mjknj18/School-District-Test-Score-Analysis/README.md

 7. What is the average reading test score for all of the students in each school?
 8. What percentage of the students in each school have a passing math test score (70 or above)?
 9. What percentage of the students in each school have a passing reading test score (70 or above)?
-10. What is the overall percentage of students in each school passing the math and reading tests?
+10. What is the overall percentage of students in each school passing either the math and reading tests?

 ### Top Performing Schools

-1. Which schools are the top five in overall percentage of students passing the math and reading tests?
+1. Which schools are the top five in overall percentage of students passing either the math and reading tests?
 2. What is the type of each school?
 3. How many total students attend each school?
 4. What is the total budget for each school?